mdemoser/mdemoser/README.md

 - 👋 Hi, I’m @mdemoser
-- 👀 I’m interested in Java, Python, C++.
+- 👀 I’m interested in Java, JavaScript.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and JavaScript
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me mdemoser@gmail.com